rex706/GameSave-Auto-Backup/README.md

 Log in to desired Google Drive account and place exe in \Game\Bin next to ts4.exe

+Program currenlty utilizes the dirent.h library, which not come with some compilers.
+You can get it here: https://github.com/tronkko/dirent

 # Plans
 Make usable for any user specified game and save to a file that can be loaded.